Commercial Waste Brockley — Health & Safety Policy

 Vehicle and equipment safety: all delivery vehicles, compactors and handling equipment used in the commercial refuse service will be inspected daily and maintained per manufacturer guidance.
 Drivers are responsible for vehicle checks and safe loading practices.
 The company enforces speed limits within premises, secure load procedures and controls to prevent unauthorised access to vehicle cabs while loading.

-Safe loading practices on a rubbish collection vehicle Environmental and hazardous waste controls: where commercial waste contains hazardous components, segregation, containment and licensed disposal routes will be used.
+A large outdoor waste disposal site featuring high stacks of tightly compressed brown paper and cardboard waste, with some visible areas of mixed colorful packaging and printed materials.
+The stacks are located on a paved surface, creating a narrow pathway between them, with the sky overhead filled with grey clouds indicating overcast weather.
+The scene suggests a recycling or rubbish collection area typical of commercial waste management operations in Brockley, London.
+The environment is utilitarian with no vegetation or structures in sight, emphasizing the scale of waste accumulation managed by services such as Commercial Waste Brockley related to rubbish removal and disposal.
+Environmental and hazardous waste controls: where commercial waste contains hazardous components, segregation, containment and licensed disposal routes will be used.
 Duty of care documentation and waste transfer notes will be completed accurately to demonstrate traceability.
 Spill kits, containment measures and specialist contractor engagement will be used where appropriate to protect public health and the environment.

 Monitoring, review and continuous improvement: performance will be monitored through inspections, KPI review, incident analysis and stakeholder feedback from authorized parties.
 This health and safety policy will be reviewed at least annually or following significant service changes, legislative updates or serious incidents.
 Continuous improvement will be achieved through corrective action plans, refresher training and periodic audits across all sites delivering commercial waste services.